Aim for Zero

 Photos © Agnese Sanvito

-Measure performance
+Measure Performance

-If you cannot measure it, you cannot improve it.
-To make informed decisions about our designs, we need to measure and analyse them.
 We measure the energy balances of our buildings - the energy they receive from the sun, the energy they loose from through their envelope.
 We measure the the environmental impact of the materials we specify - what it takes to make the products we specify, and how those products will impact their environment after we have specified them.
-And most importantly, we think about the contribution of our projects to the Climate Crisis, in particular the carbon emissions which arise through the making and operation of our projects.

-Connect inside and outside
+Connect Inside and Outside

 The connection between inside and outside defines how we experience a building – nobody wants to be in a windowless room.
 We think about how we can frame views to the landscape or the sky, how we can allow the dynamic of the external environment to echo in the internal environment, or how we can design openings to draw outside air through the building for comfort and cooling.